Murder of Derk Wiersum: Trial

 The substantive handling of the case against Brown and B. took place between 12 July and 21 July.
 Anouar Taghi will be judged separately when there is enough evidence against him.
 Ridouan Taghi is no suspect yet in the Pulheim case.
 The OM sought life imprisonment for Brown and B..
 Both suspects denied involvement.
 Derk Wiersum's father is the only one of the family asking for compensation of €20,000.

 On 11 October, the court found both Moreno B. and Giërmo Brown guilty of murder and were sentenced to 30 years.
 Both men are expected to serve a minimum term of 28 years.
 The court was not able to determine beyond reasonable doubt the shooter or motive, but deems this irrelevant as the court found that evidence has shown that both men made lengthy and thorough preparations for the murder.
 Both men have now been convicted as the executors, but who ordered the murder of Wiersum was not made clear during the trial.

+Appeal

-Both the two suspects and the OM appealed.
-The OM seeks a life sentence for B. and Brown.
-With this they wanted to send out a strong and crystal-clear signal.
-The suspects have maintained their innocence.
+Moreno B., Brown, and the OM appealed.
+With the OM petitioning for a life sentence for B. and Brown.

 During the appeal in January 2023, the suspects maintained their innocence.
 Moreno B. showed his style of run to the court to prove he can't be the shooter, because the witnesses said the shooter had a silly walk.
 But the OM again seeks a life sentence for B. and Giërmo Brown.